pymupdf/PyMuPDF/docs/pixmap.rst

       .. note::

-         1. This method is equivalent to :meth:`Pixmap.setPixel` executed for each pixel in the rectangle, but is obviously **very much faster** if many pixels are involved.
+         1. This method is equivalent to :meth:`Pixmap.set_pixel` executed for each pixel in the rectangle, but is obviously **very much faster** if many pixels are involved.
-         2. This method can be used similar to :meth:`Pixmap.clearWith` to initialize a pixmap with a certain color like this: *pix.setRect(pix.irect, (255, 255, 0))* (RGB example, colors the complete pixmap with yellow).
+         2. This method can be used similar to :meth:`Pixmap.clear_with` to initialize a pixmap with a certain color like this: *pix.set_rect(pix.irect, (255, 255, 0))* (RGB example, colors the complete pixmap with yellow).

-   .. method:: setOrigin(x, y)
+   .. method:: set_origin(x, y)

       *(New in v1.17.7)* Set the x and y values.